ston3o/isso-docker/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/SISheogorath/isso-docker/issues).
+If you have any problems with or questions about this image, please contact us through a [GitLab issue](https://octo.sh/docker-library/isso-docker/issues).

 ## Contributing